 Why should I take my pet for a behavior consultation?

-With serious problems such as severe fears or phobias, or with aggressive behaviors that represent safety risks to humans, a consultation with your veterinarian or a referral to a knowledgeable and properly trained veterinary behaviorist helps you obtain results faster and more effectively.
-In addition, should you require the further assistance of a trainer, both you and your trainer will have guidance on how you should proceed.
+A treatment plan should be designed to address all aspects of your pet's behavior to avoid worsening existing behaviors.
+A properly trained veterinary behaviorist will help you obtain results quickly and effectively.
+In addition, should you require further assistance from a trainer, both you and your trainer will have guidance on how you should proceed.

 What will happen during the behavioral consultation?